Bihari literature: Women Writers

-Mallika Nawal The Eleventh Commandment - An Introduction to Religio-Marketing and Religictionary - The A-Z of Religion are international books.
-Her Business Communication, published by Cengage Learning is a leading management textbook that is prescribed at several universities including Jawaharlal Nehru Technological University, Hyderabad.
-Her debut novel I'm a Woman & I'm on SALE was released on 16 December 2013 and has been dedicated to Nirbhaya.

 Writers Born in Bihar

 Sharat Chandra Chattopadhyay, writer in Bengali, resided for some time in Bihar.
 Indian writer in English Upamanyu Chatterjee also hails from Patna in Bihar.
 Devaki Nandan Khatri, who at the beginning of the 20th century wrote novels including Chandrakanta and Chandrakanta Santati, was born in Muzaffarpur, Bihar.
-Thriller writer Gunjesh Bond was born in Hajipur, Vaishali, Bihar.
 Writer and Buddhist scholar Mahapandit Rahul Sankrityayan was born in Uttar Pradesh but spent his life in the land of Buddha, i.e., Bihar. well known writer George Orwell was also born in Bihar.